 Target audiences are rational and self-interested, just like everyone else.
-They need to be given a compelling why they should do what you say.
-This forces marketers to consider that value that their campaign provides – the more substantial the desired commitment, the more perceived value the campaign must offer.
+They need to be given a compelling reason why they should do what you say.
+This forces marketers to consider the value that their campaign provides – the more substantial the desired commitment, the more perceived value the campaign must offer.

 Depending on the need, marketers can take steps to increase the perceived value of their offering.
 For example, the promise of a relevant white paper will have some degree of value on its own; however, by highlighting the unique points of the particular white paper you’re promoting (notable contributors, actionable takeaways, timeliness, etc.), you can create perceived value that is much greater than the intrinsic value.

 When do I want them to take the desired action?